recommend-games/blog/content/posts/sdj_2023_2/index.md

 {{< img src="359970" size="x300" alt="Challengers!" >}}

-{{% game 359970 %}}Challengers!{{% /game %}} was definitely one of the jury members' darling and couldn't possibly be absent from any predictions list.
+{{% game 359970 %}}Challengers!{{% /game %}} was definitely one of the jury members' darlings and couldn't possibly be absent from any predictions list.
 The algorithm put it on #16, I saw it amongst the nominations – for {{% sdj / %}}… We'll have more things to discuss on this topic in the follow-up predictions article.

 ## {{% game 177478 %}}IKI{{% /game %}}